Fulfer wins Republican runoff in Springdale state Senate district contest

 Election records show 858 people voted in the Dec.
 14 special Democratic primary, less than a third of the Republican primary's turnout.

 District 7 fell vacant when Sen. Lance Eads, R-Springdale, resigned Oct.
-28 to take a lobbying job.
+28 to take a consulting job.
 His successor will remain eligible to seek reelection.

 The last contest between a Republican and a Democrat in District 7 was in the 2012 general election.
 Republican nominee Rep. Jon Woods of Springdale won that race with 64.8% of the vote against Democratic nominee Diana Gonzales Worthen of Fayetteville.
 Woods is currently serving an 18-year federal prison sentence for taking kickbacks in return for state grants he helped arrange while serving in the Legislature.